hotwax/oms-documentation/documents/store-operations/GLOSSARY.md

 To Know more about Online ATP [Click Here](https://docs.hotwax.co/documents/v/learn-hotwax-oms/business-process-models/inventorylifecycle#push-online-atp-to-ecommerce).

 ## Order Fulfillment Status
 Order Fulfillment Status in HotWax Commerce tracks the current stage of an overall order within the order fulfillment process.
-This status helps in monitoring and managing orders, indicating whether an Order is created, approved, picked, packed or shipped.
+This status helps in monitoring and managing orders, indicating whether an Order is created, approved, picked, packed, or shipped.

 ## Order Merging
 When a customer places multiple orders that can be fulfilled from the same location.
 Instead of treating them as separate orders, retailers prefer to merge them into a single shipment, ensuring a smoother and more cost-effective delivery process.
 Hotwax commerce enables order merging so that orders coming from the same location are fulfilled together.
 To Know more about Order Merging [Click Here](https://www.hotwax.co/blog/what-is-order-consolidation-and-order-merging)

 ## Packing Slip
-Packing slip is a document included with a shipment that lists the contents of the package.
+A packing slip is a document included with a shipment that lists the contents of the package.
 It typically includes details such as item names, quantities, and sometimes prices.
 This document assists both customers and senders in confirming that the correct items have been packed and shipped.
 In HotWax Commerce, store associates can choose whether they want to print the packing slip when packing orders
-To know more about Packing Slip[Click Here](https://docs.hotwax.co/documents/orders/bopis/packed-order-tab).
+To know more about Packing Slip [Click Here](https://docs.hotwax.co/documents/orders/bopis/packed-order-tab).

 ## Picker